weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 root@weave-gs-02:~# weave launch 172.17.8.101
 ~~~

-Your two hosts are now connected to each other, and any subsequent containers you launch with Weave are visible to any other containers that the Weave network is aware of.
+Your two hosts are now connected to each other, and any subsequent containers you launch with **Weave** are visible to any other containers that the **Weave** network is aware of.

-To view all running weave components and their peers:
+To view the running **Weave** components and their peers:

 ~~~bash
 root@weave-gs-02:~# weave status